 After creating the action, you'll be directed back to the rule page.
 Here you can:

-After clicking 'Done', you'll be taken back to the recipe page where you can view the different rules that are part of the recipe.
+On the recipe page, you can view the different rules that are part of the recipe.

-To see the bid suggestions that are generated based on the rules in the recipe, preview suggestions.
-The preview is based on real-time data from your AdWords account and shows you the keywords/ad groups/product groups that meet the criteria and the actions that will be applied.
+To see the suggestions that are generated based on the rules in the recipe, you can click on Preview Suggestions.
+This preview is based on real-time data from your AdWords account and shows you the keywords/ad groups/product groups that meet the criteria and the actions that will be applied.

 You can check some frequently asked questions here.